 Young Professionals and Student Network:

 The Young Professionals and Student Network (YPSN) is designed to inspire and engage members of the recreation profession under the age of 35 (of course all ages are welcome to be involved) to become active members of professional associations, grow and maintain their professional network, and discover the benefits of professional development.
-The committee is in its final planning stages and officially launched at the 2016 MRPA Annual Conference in October, 2016.
+The committee officially launched at the 2016 MRPA Annual Conference.

 For more information about the YPSN, please join the group on Facebook at the MRPA Young Professionals and Student Network group.
 If you have any questions or have additional information to share, contact John Stutzman at JStutzman@goldenvalleymn.gov